tiphainehenry/react-cyto/README.md

 #  Towards Trusted DCR Choreographies
-This code implements the proof-of-concept presented in the paper <em>Towards Trusted DCR Choreographies</em>.
+This code implements the proof-of-concept presented in the paper <em>Towards Trusted Declarative Business Process Choreographies</em>.
 This portal projects an input global DCR choreography over each tenant view.
 - The shared public tasks are gathered together in a public DCR graph.
 The later is compiled and updated in the blokchain for trust purposes.
 - The tenant projections are updated locally for privacy concerns.
 Each one of the incorporated public tasks communicates with the blockchain-based DCR graph.